 Emily's livestream schedule is below, followed by a FAQ.
+All times in Pacific Daylight Time and 60 minutes long, unless noted otherwise.

 If you can financially support yoga teachers & studios, please do.
 Any exchange is accepted with heartfelt thanks.